dlovitch/durability-survey/README.md

 A list of things to ask about the state of a company

 ## Site/Product

+How often do deploys happen?

+Are deploys fully automated?

+## Security

 Who has access to production systems?

 Who has access to staging/development/pre-production?